 Please call the admissions and records office at 804-758-6740 on the Glenns Campus or 804-333-6740 on the Warsaw Campus if you have any questions about attire.

 Final grade point averages will not be available until after spring grades are posted.
-Gold Tassels will be distributed to all eligible graduates upon arrival on May 8.
+Gold Tassels will be distributed to all eligible graduates upon arrival to the lecture hall on May 13.

 If you are a member of PTK, please contact Marlene Cralle at 804-333-6770 or Holly Dixson at 804-758-6770 for information regarding the purchase of a PTK stole and tassel.
-The PTK group photo will be taken promptly at 5:15 p.m.
+The PTK group photo will be taken promptly at 4:45 p.m.
+Please note: If you are late you will not appear in the photo.

 Invitations for the ceremony may be purchased from the bookstore on either campus.
 An invitation is not required for admittance to the graduation ceremony and there is no limit to the number of guests you can invite.

-Diplomas are sent certified mail at the end of July 2015 to all graduates regardless of whether or not you participate in the formal commencement ceremony.
-If you have a change of address before July 2015, please inform the admissions and records office.
-Please note that all financial obligations must be cleared and all library and college materials returned prior to diplomas being issued.
+Diplomas are sent certified mail the first week in August 2016 to all graduates regardless of whether or not you participate in the formal commencement ceremony.
+If you have a change of address before August 1, 2016, please inform the admissions and records office.
+Please note that students with a hold on their record will not be issued a diploma or official transcript until the hold is cleared.
+All library and college materials must be returned and all financial obligations must be settled.

 In case of rain the ceremony will go on as scheduled.
 It will be appropriate for graduates to carry an umbrella if they wish.
 In case of severe inclement weather, please stay tuned to local radio stations and television stations.
 It will also be announced via the RCC Alert system for those who are registered.